 Audience - Audience for which the assertion sent by IdP is applicable.
 This is typically an entity name or URL that represents the ServiceProvider.

 Digest Method - SHA256

-Group Name Field - Name of the tag in assertion that contains user groups.
+Group Name Field - Name of the tag in an assertion that contains user groups.

-Skew Time (mins) - This option specifies the allowed clock skew in number of minutes that Citrix ADC ServiceProvider allows on an incoming assertion.
+Skew Time (mins) - This option specifies the allowed clock skew in the number of minutes that the Citrix ADC ServiceProvider allows on an incoming assertion.